rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 ## Overview: Technology and administrative burdens
 ### Common burdens and who bears them
+The variety of burdens in public benefits access are well-documented.
+For the purposes of this analysis, we leverage a 2016 report from USDS that maps user journeys in applying to key federally-administered benefits.
+Additionally, a 2018 report from GSA's Customer Experience Center of Excellence provides a similar mapping for USDA Direct Farm Loans.
+Consolidating these and other analyses reveals the common burdens documented below.

+[TODO]: Interactive journey map screenshot.

 ### Underlying causes of burdens

 ## Why addressing burdens is hard